 If it works, it will open the JDE (see figure 1)

-Open the Compiler Utilityn the Options add to the Project Java Properties
+Open the Compiler Utility.
+In the Options add to the Project Java Properties:

 java.library.path = ./lib/lib/x

 where x is one of the 5 folders in the lib/lib folder of the unzipped archive: macosx, x64 or x86, linux32 or linux64 (choose the right one based on the operating system you use).